Who Wins A U.S.-China Trade War? Maybe Australia

 The Wine Spectator reports that while the U.S. exported around $80 million worth of wine to China last year, that was dwarfed by France, Australia and Chile, the latter two having free-trade agreements with Beijing "which put them at a significant advantage."

-"Current Chinese customs duties for U.S. wines are 14 percent—the new tariffs increase that to 29 percent.
+"Current Chinese customs duties for U.S. wines are 14 percent — the new tariffs increase that to 29 percent.
 Wines from Australia and Chile are charged customs duties of 0 percent.
 According to [the Wine Institute's Asia Director Christopher] Beros, these countries "have relied heavily on exports for many years for their entire industries [and] have been aggressively marketing in China," the Wine Spectator writes.

 "If U.S. wines are subjected to higher tariffs when imported into China, that would have a direct benefit to other suppliers into that rapidly growing market, especially France and Australia — the two largest suppliers of premium wines to China," Kym Anderson, a professor of economics at the University of Adelaide in Australia and also executive director of the university's Wine Economics Research Center tells CNBC.